JusDooEt/CS1B-A5/README.md

 # Movie List
 ## About
 This project was used as practice for reading big files and storing the data on a linked list stack.
 The program asks the user for a file to read from and will attempt to locate the file and if found it will read and store the data found in the file.
-The program will then format the data and store it on a separate output file.
+The program will then format the data and store it on a separate output file named by the user.

 ## Input Format
 ```